TheUnparalleledDragon/odin-recipes./README.md

 This is my first odin project !

-i will by the end of the project will be able to create a working HTML site using vscode as a text editor, including everything i have learned up until now .
+By the end of this project will be able to create a working HTML site using vscode as a text editor, including everything i have learned up until now :

+- using git
+- using Bash
+- using HTML syntax
+- heading
+- lists
+- paragraphs
+- images
+- links
+- file management